suhiymof/CloneBot_Heroku/README.md

 ## ❤️ Credits & thanks :
 - [wrenfairbank](https://github.com/wrenfairbank/telegram_gcloner) for the original python script
 - [smartass08](https://github.com/smartass08/telegram_gcloner) to adapt the scrip to heroku
-- Zero-The-Kamisama to making me discover this amazing bot and the detailed instructions
+- Zero-The-Kamisama to making me discover this amazing rot and the detailed instructions
 - [zorgof](https://t.me/zorgof) for the termux script
 - [Aishik Tokdar](https://github.com/aishik2005) for Adding Guide to Deploy on Railway.app , Qovery , Clever Cloud , Scalingo and some other Code Improvements.Also Added Heroku Workflow Deployment Method.
 - [Katarina](https://github.com/tiararosebiezetta) for adding the ability to be deployed to Clever Cloud and Scanlingo